Understanding Psychiatric Nurse Case Management for Your ANCC PMHN Exam

 - Alison Miller, MSN, RN-BC

-Psychiatric nurse case management is a relatively new topic that’s been added to ANCC’s PMHN exam.
-Unfortunately, ANCC provides little exam prep information on this topic on their website or literature.
-So I wanted to give you a summary of what it is and how it might present on your exam.
+Psychiatric nurse case management is an emerging topic on the ANCC’s PMHN exam.
+Unfortunately, the ANCC provides minimal exam preparation information regarding this subject on their website or in their literature.
+This post aims to summarize what psychiatric nurse case management is and how it may appear on your exam.

 Defining Psychiatric Nurse Case Management

 At its core, psychiatric nurse case management involves coordinating care for individuals with mental health conditions across multiple systems.
-This role bridges the clinical, social, and administrative parts of our healthcare system, ensuring that patients receive continuous, individualized, comprehensive, and holistic support throughout their treatment journey.
+This essential role connects the clinical, social, and administrative components of our healthcare system.
+The goal is to ensure that patients receive continuous, individualized, comprehensive, and holistic support throughout their treatment journey.

-· collaborate with a wide range of providers—psychiatrists, social workers, primary care clinicians, housing authorities, and community organizations
+Collaborating with a diverse range of providers such as psychiatrists, social workers, primary care clinicians, housing authorities, and community organizations

 Scope of Practice and Standards

-The scope of psychiatric nurse case management is shaped by several key frameworks:
+The scope of psychiatric nurse case management is defined by several key frameworks:

-American Nurses Association (ANA) Nursing: Scope and Standards of Practice outlines care coordination as a critical nursing responsibility, emphasizing accountability, continuity, and advocacy.
+The American Nurses Association (ANA) Nursing: Scope and Standards of Practice outlines care coordination as a critical nursing responsibility.
+It emphasizes the importance of accountability, continuity, and advocacy.

-American Psychiatric Nurses Association (APNA) highlights the role of PMH nurses in integrating mental and physical health care, supporting recovery models, and promoting resilience.
+The American Psychiatric Nurses Association (APNA) highlights the role of PMH nurses in integrating mental health with physical healthcare, supporting recovery models, and promoting resilience.

-Substance Abuse and Mental Health Services Administration (SAMHSA) provides guidelines for trauma-informed, culturally competent, and recovery-oriented care—all vital to effective case management.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) offers guidelines for trauma-informed, culturally competent, and recovery-oriented care.
+These are all vital to effective case management.

-The PMHN-BC exam may ask questions about these standards, particularly involving interdisciplinary coordination, ethical practice, and evidence-based interventions.
+The PMHN-BC exam may contain questions about these standards, particularly regarding interdisciplinary coordination, ethical practices, and evidence-based interventions.

 Key Competencies for the Exam